Celebrations erupt in major U.S. cities after Biden election win | Politics

 Celebrations erupt in major U.S. cities after Biden election win

-In nearby Dupont Circle, several hundred people formed a parade, playing music, singing and dancing and marched towards the White House to the sound of honking horns and clanging cowbells.
-In Washington's Petworth neighbourhood, Kool & the Gang's "Celebration" and Curtis Mayfield's "Move on Up" could be heard playing loudly as neighbours hooted and cars sounded their horns.
+In nearby Dupont Circle, several hundred people formed a parade, playing music, singing and dancing, and marched toward the White House to the sound of honking horns and clanging cowbells.
+In Washington's Petworth neighbourhood, Kool & The Gang's "Celebration" and Curtis Mayfield's "Move on Up" could be heard playing loudly as neighbours hooted and cars sounded their horns.

+On Pennsylvania Avenue, a steady stream of celebrants made their way in front of the Trump Hotel, occasionally stopping to stick up their middle fingers at the hotel, wave "bye-bye" or mock the president.
+"Na-na, na-na-na-na, hey-hey, Good-bye," sang one impromptu crowd.
+Many stopped to pose with two posters someone had left in front of the hotel that said: "Don't be a sore loser," "Face reality" and "Lock Him Up."

+Sisters Barbara and Debora Caruth were among those who stopped and posed for photos in front of the hotel's massive stone archways.
+"We got rid of a guy who didn't even try to represent the country," said Debora Caruth, 59.

-'WORTH EVERY MINUTE' Loud cheers erupted in the halls of the hotel where Biden aides are staying in Delaware.
+'WORTH EVERY MINUTE' In Delaware, loud cheers erupted in the halls of the hotel where Biden aides are staying.
 "Worth every minute (of the wait)", a Biden aide said.
 Campaign staff exchanged elbow bumps and air hugs in the hotel lobby.

 In New Orleans, Dana Clark, an African-American woman who stood in line for more than eight hours to cast her vote for Biden, all the while holding her 18-month-old son, Mason, in her arms, said she was overjoyed.
 "I'm at my older son's soccer game right now, and I just started running all around the field when I saw the news," Clark said.